 As a New Yorker, I'm unfit to make the call on whether or not we have the best pizza in the world.
 It's against my basic upbringing to even entertain the notion that our pizza, bagels, pastrami, and hot dogs aren't the best.
 But if you, as a visitor to our fair city, want to make the call for yourself, you should start by getting the best that the city has to offer.

-Entries tagged with 'New York Pizza'
+'New York Pizza' on Serious Eats

 Our office is at the epicenter of the vodka pizza universe, what with both Pomodoro and Rubirosa a couple blocks away.
 The former is not worth a damn (despite some rave Yelp! reviews)—overly greasy, unspectacular crust, and candy-sweet sauce—while the latter is spectacular.
 Crisp and charred with a pleasant chew like all great pizza, it's got a creamy vodka sauce that is just rich enough that you know you're not eating regular pizza, but not so rich that you feel like your stomach may fall out or involuntarily empty itself in protest by the time you're done.
 It's a great alternative when you've been stuck in a pizza rut, and a recipe that's good to have in your own home arsenal.